jeffreykegler/old_kollos/design/principles.md

 =========================

-I hope it's OK if I pontificate a bit, but I think neglect of some of these guidelines has caused a *lot* of skilled time and effort to be simply wasted, and that there's not enough concern about that.
+I hope it's OK if I pontificate a bit, but I think neglect of these guidelines has caused a *lot* of skilled time and effort to be simply wasted, and that there's not enough concern about that.

 A project should be specifically targeted